 IMMEDIATE NEED – Death Has Occured

-We can help whether a death just occurred or you expect it might happen soon.
-You can call Ms. Ngaio Davis in Vancouver at 604-324-8285 or Wendy Rée in North Vancouver at 604-770-1471 twenty-four hours a day for help with an immediate death.
+We can help whether a death has just occurred or you expect it might happen soon.
+You can call the Vancouver number at 604-324-8285 or the North Shore number at 604-770-1471, twenty-four hours a day for guidance and help.

 For all other inquiries our hours of business are Monday to Friday from 10am – 5pm and by appointment.
 We invite you to call or email us to talk about your situation, our pricing and to help you determine if you’d like our help.
 If you’d rather have that initial conversation in person, we can meet with you wherever you are most comfortable.
 Having a conversation involves no fees nor does it oblige you to hire us.